TimurRybakov/ConfigurationRepository/src/ConfigurationRepository.Dapper/README.md

 values ('MyAppConfig', '{"ConfigurationKey1":"Value1","ConfigurationKey2":"Value2"}');
 ```

-Finally in our application we can set things up:
+Finally in our application we can wire all up:
 > ```csharp
 > using ConfigurationRepository;
 > using ConfigurationRepository.Dapper;